BorjaEst/edb/README.md

 # nntools
-Set of tools for easyly writing on mnesia database with erlang
+Set of tools for easily writing on mnesia database with erlang